 Physical ability to perform the duties efficiently and without hazard to self or others.
 Applicants must be free of any debilitating physical or mental illness that would prevent the individual from successfully traveling, living, and working in an overseas environment.
 Because medical care in most overseas areas is limited, applicants requiring medical care or treatment must ensure that such care or treatment is available at the overseas location for themselves and their family members.
 Although some military medical facilities may be available, applicants should expect to receive their medical and dental care from the local economy.
 Mental health care professionals are generally not available in the overseas military communities and care by foreign national doctors is not effective due to cultural and language differences.
-Individuals requiring accommodations for a disability should contact the Staffing Section.

 Minimum Academic Preparation and Requirements.
 A baccalaureate degree from an institution accredited by a regional accrediting association is required.
-Academic preparation of at least 40 semester hours (SH) in general education course work distributed over such fields as English, history, social studies, mathematics, fine arts, languages, science, philosophy, and psychology is required.
-In addition, a minimum of 18 SH of professional teacher education course work in such areas as learning process, measurement, philosophy, psychology, social foundations, methods of teaching and curriculum applicable to the type and level of the position for which applying is required.
+Academic preparation of at least 40 semester hours in general education course work distributed over such fields as English, history, social studies, mathematics, fine arts, languages, science, philosophy, and psychology is required.
+In addition, a minimum of 18 semester hours of professional teacher education course work in such areas as learning process, measurement, philosophy, psychology, social foundations, methods of teaching and curriculum applicable to the type and level of the position for which applying is required.
 (Note: Communications Impaired Teachers, School Nurses, School Psychologists, JROTC Instructors, and non-certified Training Instructors are excluded from the minimum academic preparation requirement.)

 Student Teaching or an Internship.
 Student teaching or an internship as part of an approved teacher education program in an accredited U.S. institution is required.
 In the absence of an approved student teaching or internship program, applicants may be given credit for one year of successful full-time employment as an educator.
 Since that one year of employment substitutes for a course, no credit may be given for pay purposes.
 (Note: Communications Impaired Teachers, School Nurses, Guidance Counselors, School Psychologists, JROTC Instructors and non-certified Training Instructors are excluded from the student teaching requirement.)